Pinpoint: A virtual user conference

 • Beneficial if a transaction-based business model doesn’t work for your organization.

-Cons of On-Premise:
+Cons of on-premise:

 • Your company is responsible for installation and network and server maintenance.